401(k) Loans Before Rollover: The Default-on-Separation Trap

 Does the TCJA extension apply if I defaulted on the loan while still employed?

-No. The extended deadline applies only to loan offsets that occur because of separation from service or plan termination.
-A mid-employment default is treated under the old 60-day rollover window.
+No. The extended deadline applies only to loan offsets caused by separation from service or plan termination; a mid-employment default falls under the old 60-day window.

 Can I roll over the loan balance itself to an IRA?